tetsujin1979/EnumParser/README.md

 # EnumParser
-An example of enumeration values to parse an XML file
+An example of using enumeration values to parse an XML file